-A concern should be raised when there is reason to believe an adult at risk may have been, is, or might be the subject of harm, abuse or neglect by any other person or persons.
+A concern should be raised when there is reason to believe an adult may have been, is, or might be the subject of harm, abuse or neglect by any other person or persons.
 This may include anyone self-neglecting where there is a significant risk to their health or wellbeing.

-Urgent actions will be taken to safeguard anyone at risk of immediate harm if any of the following concerns are apparent:
+Urgent actions by the person raising the concern should be taken, where it is safe to do so, to safeguard anyone at risk of immediate harm if any of the following concerns are apparent:

-- > active abuse is witnessed, or - > an active disclosure is made by an adult or third party, or - > there is suspicion or - > fear that something is not right or there is evidence of possible abuse or neglect.
+- > active abuse is witnessed, or - an active disclosure is made by an adult or third party, or - > there is suspicion or - fear that something is not right or there is evidence of possible abuse or neglect.

-In circumstances where there are serious immediate risks a response from Safeguarding Adult services or the police will be provided the same day.
+In circumstances where there are serious immediate risks a response from Safeguarding Adult services, or the police should be provided the same day.

-Whilst reporting a concern to the local safeguarding team it is important that anyone who is aware of it must also consider if the risk or experience of immediate serious harm is so severe that urgent action is required to prevent this.
+Whilst reporting a concern to the local safeguarding team it is important that anyone who is aware of it must also consider if the risk or experience of immediate serious harm is so severe that the adult's Right to Life (Human Rights Act) is at risk and urgent action is required to prevent loss of life.
 In this case the Police should be contacted without delay.